 Its black interior, limited space and short, regularly rotated menu create an exclusive feel that keeps the hipsterati diners coming.
 That’s before we arrive at the food, which CBRBs has nailed.

 Having lived in the world’s ramen capital city Hakata for over a year, I’ve been searching for a bowl in Europe that comes close.
-When it comes to Manchester, CBRB is likely to be the city’s best attempt.
+When it comes to Manchester, CBRB is the city’s best attempt.

-Their tonkotsu ramen comes with the vitals a purist would be looking for.
+Their tonkotsu ramen (£ 14.00) comes with the vitals a purist would be looking for.
 Thick, cloudy pork bone broth, soft, chewy noodles and a halved egg with a thick, gooey yolk.
-CBRB’s other specialty, bao buns, come packed with excellently fresh ingredients and well-selected flavours.
-Despite the modest menu, CBRB offers vegetarian options, including ramen.
+CBRB’s other specialty, bao buns (£ 4.75), come packed with excellently fresh ingredients and well-selected flavours.
+Despite the modest menu, CBRB offers vegetarian buns, ramen and small plates.